DataHive Builds a Fair and Efficient Personal Data Economy

 The value promise

 DataHive brings together some of the cornerstones of personal data economies in one AI-driven and blockchain-based concept.
-It couples decentralized, self-sovereign identity management together with user-controlled and transferrable personal data profiles.
+It couples decentralized, self-sovereign identity management together with user-controlled and transferable personal data profiles.
 Users are given power in the form of effective consent management.

 As the users opt-in to share their data, they get in return a number of useful services: A universal login to sign in to websites.
 A credit and reputation score for financial services, and truly personalized product and service offers.
 There’s even an option to automate repeating online tasks with an AI-powered assistant.